Romanhudaj11/DatabaseInterfaceApp/README.md

 # Overview

-An awesome desktop App to interface with a database and easily filter and extract the data you need
+A desktop App to interface with ANY database connection and easily filter and extract the data you need to an excel file.

 ## About The Project

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.

 * Python
+   * ODBC connection library for backend database connection
+   * QT library for UI
 * SQL Server
-* ODBC

 ## Getting Started